davetropeano/lda/source/what-is-this-rdf-thing/index.markdown

   1. Simple Javascript objects contain property-value pairs, while RDF adds the information about whose property-value pairs they are (the 'subject', in RDF terminology)
   2. The subject of the property-value pairs is identified by a URI

 We will add a caution here.
 In its essence, RDF really is as simple as described above, but the fact that it is simple does not make it easy.
-It takes some time to really understand the implications of this simple model, and to unlearn false assumptions one is typically carrying over from an object-oriented way of thinking.
+It takes some time to really understand the implications of this simple model, and to unlearn assumptions one is typically carrying over from an object-oriented way of thinking that do not apply in RDF.

 If our warning came too late and you have already done some Googling on RDF, let's relate this to what you might have seen.
 The three-column table above is a rendering of the standard RDF "graph of triples" - each row describes one triple.
-RDF calls sets of triples like these 'graphs', and the standard tutorial material usually emphasizes how you can match URL values in the left column with URL values in the right column to form a graph from the table.
+RDF calls sets of triples like these 'graphs', and the standard tutorial material usually emphasizes how you can match URL values in the left column with URL values in the right column to form a graph (potentially multiple disconnected graphs) from the table.
 In our experience it's often more useful to think of a set of RDF triples as a simple table than as a graph.
-Also, there is a W3C recommendation called JSON-LD that specifies an 'approved' version of what we just did with _subject.
-Unfortunately, JSON-LD says you should use "@id" instead of "_subject", but since that choice is awkward to deal with in some programming languages (e.g. Javascript), and totally incompatible with some popular programming libraries, we don't recommend (or implement) spec compliance on this point.
-JSON-LD is a very large specification with many options - what we just did above is compatible with just one important option in the spec (if you ignore the details).
+Also, there is a W3C recommendation called JSON-LD that specifies an 'approved' version of what we just did with "\_subject".
+Unfortunately, JSON-LD says you should use "@id" instead of "\_subject", but since that choice is awkward to deal with in some programming languages (e.g. Javascript), and incompatible with some popular programming libraries, we don't recommend (or implement) spec compliance on this point.
+JSON-LD is a large specification with many options - what we just did above is compatible with just one important option in the spec (if you ignore the details).

 *Those of you with sharp eyes for detail may have noticed a little irony in the RDF table above.
 In the first column we used "" to mean ditto to avoid repeating the long URL at the top of the column.
 However, "" could also be interpreted literally to mean the empty string, which is also a valid URL - it is the null relative URL - which happens to also be a correct URL value in this case, where the representation is the result of a GET on the longer url.*

-If you are not yet convinced that you should care about RDF. a reasonable reaction to the above discussion might be "OK, it makes sense, and it's not difficult to do, but really, I was doing fine without this, and I have more pressing problems to solve, so why would I care?".
-Let's try another example.
+You may not be convinced yet that you should care about RDF.
+A reasonable reaction to the above discussion might be "OK, it makes sense, and it's not difficult to do, but really, I was doing fine without this, and I have more pressing things to work on".
+Let's look at another example to try to convince you.

 ### RDF for JSON programmers - lesson 2